amzn/style-dictionary/examples/advanced/custom-formats-with-templates/README.md

 Finally, look at the different template files in the `templates` folder and see how they are built to generate custom file formats in output:

-* **web-scss.template**: this is a template that uses [Lodash](https://lodash.com/docs/4.17.10#template), and shows how you can create a custom format for Sass/Scss files.
+* **web-scss.template**: this is a template that uses [Lodash](https://lodash.com/docs/4.17.10#template), and shows how you can create a custom format for Sass ".scss" files.
 The same approach can be used if you need other custom formats for the web (or other platforms too).
 * **android-xml.template**: this template too uses Lodash, and shows how to create a custom XML format for Android, that can be read as "resource file".
 This is just one of the many possible formats for Android, so if you need to create one speak with your developers to agree on the format they want.
 * **android-xml_alt.hbs**: this is an alternative example of custom XML format for Android, that uses [Handlebar](https://handlebarsjs.com) as templating language.
 * **ios-plist.template**: this template too uses Lodash, and shows how to create a custom PLIST format for iOS, that can be read as "resource file".
 This is just one of the many possible formats for iOS, so if you need to create one speak with your developers to agree on the format they want.